 The Japan Oil, Gas, and Metals National Corporation (JOGMEC) acquired extensive multichannel seismic (MCS) reflection data in the northern part of the PSP (Higuchi et al., 2007).
 These surveys covered a wide area of the IBM-KPR, as well as the Amami Plateau and Daito Ridge regions; the major objective of the surveys was to obtain detailed images of the sedimentary and deeper crustal structures.
-These data provide important information for drilling into the sedimentary and igneous sections, particularly in the ASB.
-The interpretation of these profiles (Fig. F9) coupled with information from DSDP holes (e.g., 296, 445, and 448) and Ocean Drilling Program (ODP) Site 1201, have resulted in the description of two major layers in the ASB, the igneous basement and overlying sedimentary section (Fig. F10).
-On the basis of comparison of MCS reflection profiles in the northwestern Philippine Sea, including some that traverse the ASB, Higuchi et al. (2007) suggest the oldest sediments in the ASB are late to middle Eocene in age.
+These data provide important information for drilling into the sedimentary and igneous sections, particularly in the ASB (Figure F9).
+The interpretation of these profiles (Figure F10) coupled with information from DSDP holes (e.g., 296, 445, and 448) and Ocean Drilling Program (ODP) Site 1201 (see Figure F2 for relation to Site U1438), have resulted in the description of two major layers in the ASB, the igneous basement and overlying sedimentary section (Figure F10).
+On the basis of comparison of